+If you're looking for the best meatball recipe, look no further!
 These homemade Italian meatballs are soft, tender & melt-in-your-mouth delicious!
-They're made with ground beef and breadcrumbs then baked in the oven.
+They're made with ground beef and breadcrumbs and then baked in the oven.
 Top with Parmesan cheese and Italian herbs for the best Italian meatballs!
 Easy to make, perfect with spaghetti, and great for Thanksgiving or Christmas!

 The Best Italian Meatballs

-These baked Italian meatballs are one of my go to weeknight meals when I want something comforting and satisfying!
-They're all beef meatballs that remind me of traditional, old school meatballs you'd get at an Italian restaurant.
+These are hands down the best meatball recipe!
+These baked Italian meatballs are one of my go-to weeknight meals when I want something comforting and satisfying!
+They're all beef meatballs that remind me of traditional, old-school meatballs you'd get at an Italian restaurant.

 - Tender and juicy - These easy beef meatballs are melt-in-your-mouth tender.
 They're incredible soft and tender and moist thanks to the breadcrumbs, milk, and Parmesan cheese.